Advertisements

 What is the significance of grapes in Spanish festivals and traditions?

-Grapes are associated with abundance, fertility, and wealth, and are used in many Spanish festivals and traditions to bring good luck and prosperity.
+Grapes symbolize wealth, abundance, and fertility.
+They are used in many Spanish festivals and traditions to welcome prosperity and good luck.